Which backflow cover is equipped to avoid damage from freezing, vandalism and tampering?

 The American Society of Sanitary Engineering created the ASSE 1060 Standard in 1996.
-There are five main aspects of a protective industrial enclosure which the ASSE determined were important.
+There are five main aspects of a protective industrial backflow cover which the ASSE determined were important.

 A manufacturer submits its products to the ASSE to be tested in a lab thereby earning a stamp of approval.
 Typically, a design engineer will be sure to note that any backflow preventer enclosures must be ASSE 1060 certified.
 However, that specification is still missing something as most municipalities need a certain class of enclosure.
 Here's how to tell what you need.